-2) a very neutral context and quality to the act (verb) committed
+- a very neutral context and quality to the action (verb) committed (crime)

 We also need to understand how similar language uses are used on the home front in our society in each area we talked about: politics, social reform, journalism, the arts, and humanities.
 At each intersection is another opportunity for evil to creep into the picture and find asylum and use in rhetoric.
 This discussion is the first step, one of many ahead of us.
 We have marked the mechanism and delivery system for language to be wielded by people with various aims.
 We have even gone as far as to outline, in general terms, the implications on a social level.
 Now, imagine the consequences of mental health affairs.

-We must charge social work, psychiatry, and other helping professions at the root at the university level.
+We must charge social work, psychiatry, and other helping professions at the university level.
 All language dispensaries teach people how to communicate and interact through language the broader moral and ethical aspects of rhetoric before becoming consumed by those seeking to destroy goodness and our way of life in the free world.
 Only then will rhetoric and positive uses fall on the right side of history and land us in a time and space closer to our dreams.
-Similar to Martin Luther King jr. this is my dream.
-I once called my plan, New Freedom.
+Similar to Martin Luther King Jr. this is my dream.
+I once called my plan New Freedom.
 Well, that dream is alive and well today.

 At the same time, I take ownership of my goal.
 The vision includes all of us bound to looking firmly ahead in unity and belief that we can achieve, and we will do so.
-We must do the right thing if ever this brave experiment is to yield social labor fruits.
-Our greater human collaboration must deliver life-bearing results and not harbor the seeds of death and destruction.
-We must work towards rhetoric uses that cultivate life’s protection and a broader, landscape free of harm.
-Only then will the road ahead lead to our path to providence instead of humanity’s final destructive end.
+We must do the right thing if ever this brave experiment is to yield social labour fruits.
+Our greater human collaboration must deliver life-bearing results and not harbour the seeds of death and destruction.
+We must work towards rhetoric uses that cultivate life’s protection and a broader landscape free of harm.